Understanding Emotional Agony And How It Changes Us

 5 Common Causes Of Emotional Agony

 Emotional agony can also stem from a mental and emotional disorder such as bipolar disorder, depression, and borderline personality disorder (BPD).
-These disorders can cause the sufferer to experience emotional agony more frequently than those who do not have the disorder, and in situations where most would not experience high levels of emotional agony (or any emotional distress at all).
+Those with these disorders can experience emotional agony more frequently than those who do not have the disorders, and in situations where most would not experience high levels of emotional agony (or any emotional distress at all).

 Past mistakes and regrets are another one of the primary causes of emotional turmoil in life.
 If you've made a mistake that you regret—whether you did something on purpose that you now realize wrong, or it was an accident that you feel you could have prevented—living in past regrets can lead to extended periods of emotional agony.

 Most everyone experiences the emotional pain of rejection or failure at some point in their life.
 However, for some, the feeling of rejection can lead to a persistent feeling of emotional agony that is chronic and ongoing.